PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 ## Tips for generating appropriate output

-!!!
-Warning
+!!! ai "Using AI tools effectively"

-    AI-generated content is a starting point for your own content development rather than a finished product.
-Output must always be carefully checked for accuracy and appropriacy and adapted as necessary.
+    AI-generated content is a **starting point** for your own content development rather than a finished product.
+You must always **carefully check** that output is accurate and appropriate for your intended use and adapt as needed.

 AI-DA tools generate content based on the site and/or item title, and any additional context that you provide.
 Generally, the more specific description and information you can provide, the more likely the content is to be relevant and appropriate to your needs.